CLewR: Curriculum Learning with Restarts for Machine Translation Preference Learning: Limitations

 \section{Limitations}

 Due to computational constraints, we limited our experiments to the 6 languages in the Romance language group as defined in X-ALMA.
+Generalization is demonstrated only on Chinese.
 More experiments on other language groups and other model families would help strengthen the results.

+Similar to generic PO algorithms, CLewR does not specifically address training data and model-specific biases.
+To mitigate potential biases, additional debiasing techniques need to be applied.